tbjgolden/ainsley/README.md

 Ainsley is a better(maintainable, self documenting more efficient) way to define your stylesheet.

-### TODOs

-- [ ] improve typescript types with next level stuff like keyof, unknown etc
-- [ ] fix it so order of variants doesn't break it
-- [ ] make it possible to use variables in properties
-- [ ] make it possible to use properties as variables
-  - [ ] circular dependency problem

-!==

-- [ ] determine if auto flattening variation groups is worth it
-- [ ] get wasm working in repl builds
-- [ ] offer way of inputting options into repl
-- [ ] define the below code snippet in somewhere it can be reused
-- [ ] setup gh-pages logic
-- [ ] jsdoc all the things, with examples
-- [ ] provide a cli for documentation generation
-- [ ] determine worth of client side autoprefixer solution

 ```js
 // Define your stylesheet using JavaScript, or JSON
 const breakpoints = Object.entries({